leapmotion/os-controls/src/components/library/README.md

   * TODO: examine API docs for closure

 GLMaterial (rename to Leap::GL::Material)
-- This is an abstraction completely on top of GLShader, so it doesn't call OpenGL directly.
+- This is an abstraction completely on top of Shader, so it doesn't call OpenGL directly.
 - TODO: examine API docs for closure

 GLShaderMatrices (rename to Leap::GL::ShaderMatrices or perhaps to X, where X is to vertex shader where GLMaterial is to fragment shader).
-- This is an abstraction completely on top of GLShader, so it doesn't call OpenGL directly.
+- This is an abstraction completely on top of Shader, so it doesn't call OpenGL directly.
 - TODO: examine API docs for closure

-GLShader (rename to Leap::GL::Shader)
+Shader (rename to Leap::GL::Shader)
 - List of relevant GL calls
   * glUseProgram
   * glUniform*